Police investigating shooting at Queens home

 Police have not yet gone into the apartment and recovered the weapon.

-It is not clear whether the suspect fired at police, or if anyone was injured in the shooting.
+It is not clear whether the suspect was firing at police, or if anyone was injured in the shooting.

 ----------